josevnz/influxdb_intro/tutorial/README.md

 * Total number of tanks reported (active, inactive)
 * Number of inactive tanks by installation time
 * Number of tanks over type, grouped by substance type
-* Number of tanks by construction type and age
 * Number of tanks closer to Hartford, CT

 Based on that, we check the available columns and make a quick rain check on what to ignore during the import process: